-In the first calendar year of this blog (2017), I got my butt kicked by the S&P 500.
+I have underperformed the market since I launched the blog in December 2016.
 With that said, I think that a systematic value investing strategy takes time to work out.
 The way I see it, my chief advantage is that I have the time and patience to wait for the strategy to work.
 Value investing works is because it is painful in the short run and takes vast reserves of patience to work out in the long term.
 It’s hard for professionals to implement because they usually face redemptions (or the end of their career) when value isn’t working.
 It’s like the casino’s edge in blackjack: statistically, the odds are on the casino’s side, but it takes a lot of hands for that edge to pan out.
 The trouble is: with investing, each hand takes a year.

 The focus of this blog is my IRA account that I have specifically set aside to apply a deep value strategy.
 At the end of 2016, I had $51,000 in this IRA and wanted to continuously own approximately 20-30 positions.
 My goal is to stick with a value strategy through thick and thin over an extended period of time instead of merely indexing.
 The fact that this is an IRA is helpful as I won’t have to pay taxes on each gain and dividend payment, which can add up over time and hinder compounding.

 My performance and live trades will be tracked on this blog.
 My failures and successes will be on this blog for all to see.
 The hardest aspect of value investing isn’t understanding the concepts, it is having the discipline to stick with it when it isn’t working.
 I hope that a site where I track my trades can help me stick with the strategy and avoid the siren song of market folly.
 I also hope to interact with other value investors and financial bloggers so we can share ideas, minimize our failures and maximize our success.